 Once your application has been approved, your benefits will be backdated to the date when you applied.
 However, if your claim is denied there is a deadline set for filing an appeal.
 You have 12 months from the date found on the denial letter to file an appeal, called a Notice of Disagreement (NOD).

 You should file your claim as soon as possible while you still have the evidence clear in your mind.
-The sorts of medical evidence you will require includes anything related to your injury or illness such as a physician’s reports, X-rays, and medical test results.
+The sorts of medical evidence you will require include anything related to your injury or illness such as a physician’s reports, X-rays, and medical test results.

 Can You Get VA Disability and Social Security?